The Perfect Big Sur Weekend Itinerary: Two Days in this Iconic Coastal Destination

 A look down at the cove and beach where McWay Falls is located

-Additional Things To Do In and Around Big Sur
+Additional Things To Do In Big Sur

 Of course, there is so much more to do in Big Sur and the surrounding area.
 Within the region, some additional things to do include: